digideskio/support-tools/ftdc/README.md

 Assuming the worst case of the scenarios measured, a rate of 1 sample per second would

-* Require about 0.2% or so of a single CPU core, or (much) less than 0.1% of the total CPU resources of a typical machine.
-Assuming this holds up under further testing (under way), a rate of 1 sample per second should impact performance at noise levels.
+* Require about 0.02% or so of a single CPU core, or less than 0.01% of the total CPU resources of a typical machine.
+Assuming this holds up under further testing (under way), the performance impact of a rate of 1 sample per second should be unmeasurable.

 * Require about 100 MB per week of storage.
 Storing ftdc data for a week would be a useful goal because a typical backup strategy with a